-Course Management Page and MYSJSU Messaging
+Faculty Web Page and MYSJSU Messaging

-Course materials such as syllabus, handouts, notes, assignment instructions etc. can be found on the Canvas Learning Management System course website.
-You are responsible for regularly checking the messaging system through MYSJSU to learn of any updates.
+Course materials such as syllabus, handouts, notes, assignment instructions, etc. can be found on the Canvas Learning Management System course login website.
+You're responsible for regularly checking with the messaging system through MySJSU to learn of any updates.
+For help with using Canvas see Canvas Student Resources page.